 Editing the Agreement Text and Creating a New Template

 When the Legal Language workstream is in "Edit" mode, the language of the agreement can be modified under the "Legal Terms" header.
 Within the Edit view, the agreement text appears in two columns.
-To the right, you will see the standard agreement language, and to the left you will be able to make text edits.
+To the left, you will see the standard agreement language, and to the right you will be able to make text edits.

 All paragraphs within the agreement text can be edited, except the last two paragraphs.
 These must remain as is in all agreement templates and will therefore not show as editable.

 In the event you want to add additional paragraphs to the agreement, they can be inserted at the very end by selecting "Add paragraph" at the bottom of the "Legal Terms" section.